You’ve got to remember a musical or two, from these late 1950s and 1960s musicals…

 So what to review?
 There is a wealth of musicals out there, that I’ve seen and loved.
 So after much deliberation, I’m writing on four musical films that I loved as a kid.
 All of which

 luckily originated in Broadway.
-There is something wonderful those retro late 1950s and 60s musicals in film that I still feel now as I did back then.
+There is something wonderful about those retro late 1950s and 60s musicals in a film that I still feel now as I did back then.
 Then it was perfect escape fodder and just like a lozenge as it soothed those troubled childhood times.
-So here in no particular order, here’s just four of these musicals.
-(But to paraphrase Oliver!
-Please Rebecca can we have some more blogathons like this?)
+So here in no particular order, here are just four of these musicals.

 My Fair Lady (1964)